oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 **Salary Value Score (SVS)**
-The Salary Value Score is a custom comparative metric developed for this project to evaluate average annual salary relative to a country's cost of living.
+The Salary Value Score is a custom comparative metric developed for this project to evaluate average annual salary relative to a country's Cost of Living Index.

 Formula:
 Salary Value Score = Average Annual Salary (USD PPP) / Cost of Living Index